Sujit-O/pykg2vec/README.md

   * visualization of the embedding by reducing the embedding on 2D space.
   * visualization of the KPIs (mean rank, hit ratio) during training stage in various format. (csvs, figures, latex table format)

+## Repository Structure
+* **pyKG2Vec/config**: This folder consists of the configuration module.
+It provides the necessary configuration to parse the datasets, and also consists of the baseline hyperparameters for the knowledge graph embedding algorithms.
+* **pyKG2Vec/core**: This folder consists of the core codes of the knowledge graph embedding algorithms.
+Inside this folder, each algorithm is implemented as a separate python module.
+* **pyKG2Vec/utils**: This folders consists of modules providing various utilities, such as data preparation, data visualization, and evaluation of the algorithms, data generators, baynesian optimizer.
+* **pyKG2Vec/example**: This folders consists of example codes that can be used to run individual modules or run all the modules at once or tune the model.

 ## Installation
 For best performance, we encourage the users to create a virtual environment and setup the necessary dependencies for running the algorithms.